Human rights in Palau: Convention on the Rights of Persons with Disabilities

 Palau was the sixth Pacific Islands Forum nation to sign the Convention on the Rights of Persons with Disabilities.
-The rights of the disabled are applicable to all disabled, young or elderly and are generally respected, with the Government enforcing these rights through legal means.
+The rights of disabled people are applicable to all disabled, young or elderly and are generally respected, with the Government enforcing these rights through legal means.
 Art.
-4.5 of the Constitution designate the disabled to be a vulnerable group entitled to special consideration by the government and acts include Disabled Persons Anti-discrimination Act and a Handicapped Children Act.
+4.5 of the Constitution designate disabled people to be a vulnerable group entitled to special consideration by the government and acts include Disabled Persons Anti-discrimination Act and a Handicapped Children Act.

 These laws require access to government buildings, which is usually enforced and public schools have established special programs in order to cater to the needs of disabled children.
 The Government also provides those with disabilities a monthly amount of $50, along with all measures designed to assist them so that they can be as self-reliant as possible.
-Disabled are also treated as close as possible as to those who are the same age, therefore they are entitled to the same living conditions, protected from exploitation and abuse and they have organizations that liaise with the Government and look after the rights of the disabled.
+Disabled are also treated as close as possible as to those who are the same age, therefore they are entitled to the same living conditions, protected from exploitation and abuse and they have organizations that liaise with the Government and look after the rights of disabled people.

-Palau is continuing to work towards strengthening the rights of the disabled.
-In October 2013, Palau held a three-day workshop to discuss ways to “strengthen support and ensure a better quality of life for person’s living under disabilities”.
-Together with Omekesang Disabled Persons Organization, The Pacific Islands Forum Secretariat (PIFS) and the Pacific Disability Forum (PDF), discussion centered around the continued effective implementation of the Convention on the Rights of Persons with Disabilities, where the Minister of Health Gregorio Ngirmang promised that “The Ministry of Health will continue to provide full support to activities related to persons with disabilities; in particular, providing better health related services”.
+Palau is continuing to work towards strengthening the rights of disabled people.
+In October 2013, Palau held a three-day workshop to discuss ways to "strengthen support and ensure a better quality of life for person's living under disabilities".
+Together with Omekesang Disabled Persons Organization, The Pacific Islands Forum Secretariat (PIFS) and the Pacific Disability Forum (PDF), discussion centered around the continued effective implementation of the Convention on the Rights of Persons with Disabilities, where the Minister of Health Gregorio Ngirmang promised that "The Ministry of Health will continue to provide full support to activities related to persons with disabilities; in particular, providing better health related services".
 The point was made that it was not just a matter of advocating and promoting rights but also working towards more support so that the aims of the convention can be fully realized.